RXTX4816/OBDisplay-Uno/README.md

 or
 `sudo pacman -S platformio-core`

-Build:
-`pio run`

-Flash:
+### Build and flash

+For the Arduino Uno firmware (this is what you normally want):

+- Build firmware only:
+	- `pio run -e uno`
+- Build and upload firmware:
-`pio run --target upload`
+	- `pio run -e uno --target upload`

+There is also a `native` environment used only for host-side tests (no Arduino required).
+To run those tests, use:

+- `pio test -e native`

-Or just use VS Code with Platformio extension to have the buttons in the bottom line.
+Or just use VS Code with the PlatformIO extension to have the buttons in the bottom line.

 ## Setup Instructions
 Requirements: Arduino Uno, 16x2 Liquidcrystal Display Shield, Autodia K409 KKL OBD to USB cable